royaltm/spectrusty-tutorial/step3.md

         if let Some(ref mut writer) = self.tape.recording_tap() {
             // extract the MIC OUT state changes as a pulse iterator let pulses_iter = self.ula.mic_out_pulse_iter();
-            // decode the pulses as TAPE data and write it as a TAP chunk fragment let chunks = writer.write_pulses_as_tap_chunks(pulses_iter)?;
+            // decode pulses as TAPE data and write it as a TAP chunk let chunks = writer.write_pulses_as_tap_chunks(pulses_iter)?;
             if chunks != 0 {
                 info!("Saved: {} TAP chunks", chunks);